IntelLabs/SAR/docs/source/data_loading.rst

 Constructing full graph or MFGs for one-shot aggregation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 As described in the the :ref:`training modes <sar-modes>`, SAR supports doing one-shot distributed aggregation (mode 3).
-To run in this mode, you should extract the full partition graph from the :class:`sar.GraphShardManager` object and use that during training.
+To run in this mode, you should extract the full partition graph from the :class:`sar.core.GraphShardManager` object and use that during training.
 When using the full graph:
 ::

     shard_manager = sar.construct_full_graph(partition_data)